elmar/aptitude-robot/README.md

 for removal, etc.  Read the aptitude(8) man page under "override specifier" for a complete list.
 Comments starting with `#` are allowed.

-If you have more than one package list file the are concatenated according to the rules of run-parts(8).
+If you have more than one package list file they are concatenated according to the rules of run-parts(8).
 If a package appears more than once the last action mentioned applies.